 - Cosmetics and sindoor: A red color compound of lead called lead tetroxide or vermilion, generally used as a sindoor in India, can be absorbed through the scalp.
 And the use of hair dyes and cosmetics containing lead.

-- From beverages and food: Absorption from drinking water stored in lead bottles, processed food packed within lead containers.
+- From beverages and food: Absorption from drinking water stored in lead bottles, and processed food packed within lead containers.

 There are many key symptoms to register a person as a patient of lead poisoning.
 These are: